Jason X: Production

 Development of Jason X began in the late 1990s while Freddy vs. Jason was still in development hell.
 With Freddy vs. Jason not moving forward, Jim Isaac and Sean S. Cunningham decided that they wanted another Friday the 13th film made to retain audience interest in the character.
-The film was conceived by Todd Farmer, who plays "Dallas" in the film, and was the only pitch he gave to the studio for the movie, having suggested sending Jason into space as a means to advance the film series.
+The film was conceived by Todd Farmer, who plays "Dallas" in the film.
+Farmer considered putting Jason in a variety of new settings before settling on and pitching a space slasher concept modeled on Alien.
+David Cronenberg rewrote his character's dialogue in the script.

-The movie was filmed March 6, 2000 through May 2000 in Toronto.
+The movie was filmed from March 6 to May 2000 in Toronto.

+Music

 The film score was composed and performed by Harry Manfredini.
 It was released by Varèse Sarabande on May 14, 2002.

 Release

 Theatrical

-Jason X premiered in November 2001 in Spain, and was released on April 26, 2002, in the United States.
-A theatrical trailer was released on November 9, 2001.
+Jason X premiered in November 15, 2001 in Spain, and was released on April 26, 2002, in the United States.
+A theatrical trailer was released on November 9, 2001, the same day that the film premiered in Spain.

 Home media

 The film was released on VHS and DVD on October 8, 2002.
-It was released on Blu-ray in 2013, with all of the films in the Friday the 13th: The Complete Collection set.
+It was released on Blu-ray in 2013, along with the other films in the Friday the 13th: The Complete Collection set.

+On October 13, 2020, Scream Factory issued the film again on Blu-ray as part of their 16-disc Friday the 13th Collection set.
+On May 20, 2025, Arrow Films released Jason X in standalone limited edition 4K UHD Blu-ray set.

 Reception

 Box office

-The film made $13.1 million in the U.S. and $3.8 million internationally for a worldwide gross of $16.9 million, becoming one of the worst-performing films in the series, after Jason Takes Manhattan and Jason Goes to Hell, which made $14.3 million and $15.9 million, respectively.
+The film made $13.1 million in the U.S. and $3.8 million internationally for a worldwide gross of $16.9 million.